andre-kotake/nvim-chezmoi/README.md

 Once installed, `nvim-chezmoi` will automatically call [chezmoi](https://www.chezmoi.io/) commands asynchronously whenever you open a source file.

-You can change the default source path if your dotfiles source is in a different path.

 The plugin provides the following user commands:

 ### Global